Oliver-RC/collection-of-crafts/README.md

 ## Deployment
  ### Hosting
   - The site was deployed to GitHub Pages using the following steps:
-   - Log in to GitHub and locate my repository.
+   - Log in to GitHub and locate my repository: Oliver-RC / collection-of-crafts.
    - Locate the 'Settings' link in the navigation bar an click into.
    - Find the 'Pages' section within Settings and click into.
    - Under 'source', click on 'none' and a dropdown will apear, click on 'master' and save.